digbmc/germantown-y/_exhibits/introduction.md

 - Black population increases, with many migrants coming from the South

-- Beginning of the Harlem Renaissance, which “contributed to Black Philadelphia’s self discovery” (Felix, 1999, 92), a rise in “black cultural literacy and expression” (92) and a new emphasis on black heritage
+- Beginning of the Harlem Renaissance, which “contributed to Black Philadelphia’s self discovery” (Felix, 1999, 92), a rise in “black cultural literacy and expression” (92) and a new emphasis on Black heritage

 1920/1921:

-- Pan African Bazaar event held on April 28-30th, 1920 and June 1921 to celebrate black heritage
+- Pan African Bazaar event held on April 28-30th, 1920 and June 1921 to celebrate Black heritage

 1924: